 1) Any Member in good standing of this organization may nominate an individual or organization for honorary membership.

 2) Nomination for honorary membership shall be presented to the membership for action during any business meeting.
 Voting will take place immediately upon submission to the membership.

 3) Honorary Members shall enjoy all benefits of membership in this organization.
 No dues shall be collected from Honorary Members.

 The Executive Committee shall establish dues for each class of membership.
 The Executive Committee shall be empowered to change the dues structure from time to time, as it may deem necessary.

 a.
 Payment.
 Dues are payable annually with membership lapsing in the anniversary month of the last dues payment.
-Continuing members may prepay annual dues during the last quarter of the preceding year for effective membership the following year.

 b.
 Failure To Pay Dues.
 Expiration of membership occurs if membership payment has not been received on the member’s renewal date.
 No services are extended beyond this date.